-Three weeks after Frank Wildhorn’s egregiously overwrought tuner “Rudolf” limped onto the stage of Vienna’s Raimund Theater, the German-language premiere of “Spring Awakening” opened across town at the Ronacher.
-The triumph of theTony winner will hopefully send a strong message: the Austro-musical is dead and it’s time to bury it.
+Three weeks after history buff Frank Wildhorn’s egregiously overwrought tuner “Rudolf” limped onto the stage of Vienna’s Raimund Theater, the German-language premiere of “Spring Awakening” opened across town at the Ronacher.
+The triumph of Duncan Sheik and Steven Sater’s Tony winner will hopefully send a strong message: the Austro-musical is dead and it’s time to bury it.

 Year after year since “Elisabeth,” the highest-grossing German-language tuner of all time, opened in the early 1990s and toured throughout the Eastern Hemisphere for more than a decade, Austrians have annually dealt with the likes of “Dance of the Vampires,” “Mozart!,” “Wake Up,” “Barbarella” and “Rebecca,” shows which may have found broader success a few decades ago in the heyday of their inspiration — “Les Miserables” and the complete works of Andrew Lloyd Webber — but now seem mediocre imitations at best.